A contact McKay correspondence for links of simple singularities: Geometric setup and dynamics

 Let $H\subset\SO(3)$ denote $P(G)$, the image of $G$ under $P:\SU(2)\to \SO(3)$.
 The $H$-action on $S^2$ has fixed points, and so the quotient $S^2/H$ inherits \emph{orbifold} structure.
 Lemma \ref{lemma: commutes} provides a unique map $\fp:S^3/G\to S^2/H$, making the following diagram commute

 where $\pi_G$ is a finite cover, $\pi_H$ is an orbifold cover, $\fP$ is a projection of a prequantization bundle, and $\fp$ is identified with the Seifert fibration.

 \begin{remark} (Global trivialization of $\xi_G$).
 Recall the $\SU(2)$-invariant vector fields $V_i$ spanning $\xi$ on $S^3$ \eqref{equation: global trivialization}.
 Because these $V_i$ are $G$-invariant, they descend to smooth sections of $\xi_G$, providing a global unitary trivialization, $\tau_G$, of $\xi_G$, hence $c_1(\xi_G)=0$.
-Given a Reeb orbit $\gamma$ of some contact form on $S^3/G$, $\mu_{\CZ}(\gamma)$ denotes the Conley Zehnder index of $\gamma$ with respect to this global trivialization. \end{remark}
+Given a Reeb orbit $\gamma$ of some contact form on $S^3/G$, we denote by $\mu_{\CZ}(\gamma)$ the Conley Zehnder index of $\gamma$ with respect to this global trivialization. \end{remark}

 We assume that the Morse function $f:S^2\to\R$ is $H$-invariant and descends to an orbifold Morse function, $f_H:S^2/H\to\R$, in the language of \cite{CH}.
 The $H$-invariance of $f$ provides that the smooth $F=f\circ\fP$ is $G$-invariant, and descends to a smooth function, $F_G:S^3/G\to\R$.
 We define, analogously to Notation \ref{notation: morse data}, For sufficiently small $\varepsilon$, $\lambda_{G,\varepsilon}$ is a contact form on $S^3/G$ with kernel $\xi_G$.
 The condition $\pi_G^*\lambda_{G,\varepsilon}=\lambda_{\varepsilon}$ implies that $\gamma:[0,T]\to S^3$ is an integral curve of $R_{\lambda_{\varepsilon}}$ if and only if $\pi_G\circ\gamma:[0,T]\to S^3/G$ is an integral curve of $R_{\lambda_{G,\varepsilon}}$.